 - Beans.
 Aim for at least a half-cup of cooked beans per day.

 - Grains.
 Choose whole grains such as brown rice, oatmeal and quinoa.

 - Meat.
 You can include meat on special occasions, but it’s not necessary.
 A vegetarian diet is fine.

 - Fish.
-You can eat three ounces of fish up to three times a week.
+You can eat three ounces of fish such as sardines, anchovies or cod up to three times a week.

 - Unsweetened beverages.
 You should drink water and you can also have tea and coffee.
 If you drink alcohol, choose moderate amounts of red wine.

 It’s a good idea to steer clear of sugary drinks, salty snacks, packaged sweets and processed meat.

 “Generally, the idea is to choose natural, plant-based foods most of the time and enjoy eating them — making eating a ritual and pleasant experience rather than just shoving food into your mouth,” Lessem said.
 “What you eat is important, but how you eat it, and with whom, is even more important.”